The Greatest Male Nudes in Art History (NSFW!)

 I will start with a masterpiece by Gustave Courbet.
 Courbet was famous for rejecting social norms and traditional views.
 He liked to show the bare truth, even if it would cause criticism.
 For example, one of his most controversial works is the one above, The Sleepers.
 It even was not allowed to be exhibited publicly until 1988.

-Opposite to Coubert, who openly spoke up about lesbianism, was Auguste Rodin.
+In opposition to Coubert, who openly spoke up about lesbianism, was Auguste Rodin.
 Rodin created many artworks on the theme of lesbianism, which in his times was considered a mental disorder.
 The purpose of his works was to shock in order to highlight the dangerous nature of lesbian affection.
 For example, this work above was never exhibited during the artist’s lifetime due to its “blatant homoeroticism”.

 Before the world had Playboy, there were Marquis Franz von Bayros’ illustrations.
 He was an Austrian commercial artist, illustrator, and painter.
 His focus was erotic art.
 He produced illustrations for the Decadence Movement, following the style of Aubrey Beardsley.
 This print above comes from a portfolio of 15 drawings created in 1907.